Popular music in Yugoslavia: 1970s

 The 1970s were marked by rock genres such as hard rock, progressive rock, jazz rock, art rock, glam rock, folk rock, symphonic rock, blues rock and boogie rock.
 In that period, some of the greatest Yugoslav stadium rock bands emerged: YU grupa, Time, Smak, Parni valjak, Atomsko Sklonište, Leb i Sol, Teška industrija and Galija.

-In 1974 one of greatest rock groups ever formed in SFR Yugoslavia came to prominence, the Sarajevo based Bijelo Dugme with its first singer Željko Bebek.
+In 1974 one of the most renowned rock groups ever formed in SFR Yugoslavia came to prominence, the Sarajevo based Bijelo Dugme, with Željko Bebek as its first singer.

-Many foreign pop and rock stars visited Yugoslavia, including the Deep Purple concerts in Zagreb and Belgrade in 1975 with the local support acts Hobo and Smak in each of the cities respectively, and the Rolling Stones concert in Zagreb in 1976.
+Many foreign pop and rock stars visited Yugoslavia.
+In July 1970, the American rock band Blood, Sweat & Tears played five concerts across Yugoslavia, received in a subdued or indifferent fashion by the audiences.
+The 2023 documentary film What the Hell Happened to Blood, Sweat & Tears? shows footage from the Zagreb and Belgrade dates.
+Significant appearances include the Deep Purple concerts in Zagreb and Belgrade in 1975 with the local support acts Hobo and Smak in each of the cities respectively, and the Rolling Stones concert in Zagreb in 1976.

 Several rock music festivals existed of which BOOM was one of the most popular.
 A rock music event that marked the decade, but also the Yugoslav rock history in general, was the Bijelo Dugme's concert at Hajdučka česma in Košutnjak Park in Belgrade on August 22, 1977, which was attended by around 80,000 people.
 (Parts of) the recorded material were released on the live album Koncert kod Hajdučke česme.

 1975 saw the emergence of a very influential act, Buldožer from Slovenia, noted for its experimental rock, which was a reaction pointed against the musical scene of the time.